Food Safety Helpline Experts replied to the following queries:

 Question: We are just starting a business of FOOD (banana chips) but we don’t have any idea or guidance about how to apply or where to apply for the registration and which type of license is required in initial level.
 What documents are required for application?

 Answer: There is an online procedure for the licensing & registration of food businesses, you can use the below link:

-Question: I am applying for a state license for dairy products manufacturing with a processing capacity of upto 50,000 ltrs. per day.
-The confusion in filling the form arises at the stage when we fill the quantities of various products like chhach, lassi, paneer etc. The quantities (to be filled in tonnes) – do we need to fill the output quantity of each product, or the quantity of milk used in making these products?
-Reason of the confusion being, with 50K of milk per day we can make upto 1 lac litres of chaach or lassi per day, since water is added to make it.
+Question: I am applying for a state license for dairy products manufacturing with a processing capacity of up to 50,000 ltrs. per day.
+The confusion in filling the form arises at the stage when we fill the quantities of various products like chhach, lassi, paneer etc. The quantities (to be filled in tonnes) – do we need to fill the output quantity of each product or the quantity of milk used in making these products?
+The reason for the confusion being, with 50K of milk per day we can make up to 1 lac liters of chaach or lassi per day since water is added to make it.
 Now does that take us out of the state criteria?